posteego/kpostigo.github.io/content/posts/24/MusicShare/index.md

 ## Getting Started with Reanimated 3

-I have a little experience with Reanimated 2 from previous jobs, but I never installed the library myself.
+I have a little experience with Reanimated 2 from previous projects and jobs, but I never installed the library myself.
 A simple `yarn add react-native-reanimated` from the project folder and `pod install` inside the `ios` folder and Reanimated was ready to use.

 The goal for this app is to be as easy and quick to use as possible.
 That being said, I don't want the app to look *too* basic.
 Having a simple loading animation along with a toast to pop up whenever a link is tapped are great touches to give users feedback on what the app is doing.